Using Docker Container

 4. Docker Desktop For Windows

-Other tools are defined in the project Dockefile and will be part of the executed container.
+Other tools are defined in the project’s Dockerfile and will be included in the container.

 Docker Desktop

-Docker Desktop is an application for MacOS and Windows machines for the building and sharing of containerized applications.
-For more details, you can refer to Docker get started documentation, but the role of docker here is to import the ESP-IDF Docker Image and manage it, such as start,restart,close etc.
+Docker Desktop is an application for macOS and Windows that builds and shares containerized applications.
+For more details, refer to Docker get started documentation.
+Here, Docker is used to import and manage the ESP-IDF Docker Image, including starting, restarting, and closing it.

 Note